techidaily/site-phone-solutions/source/_posts/android-call-history-recovery-recover-deleted-call-logs-from-samsung-galaxy-a25-5g-by-fonelab-android-recover-call-logs.md

 </div>
 <div class="tpl-content-sub-paragraph-content">
   <p>
-    <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> allows you to solve call history loss problems for free within simple steps.
+    <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> allows you to solve call history loss problems for free within simple steps.
 No matter you are a beginner or expert, you can easily apply this software to recover your lost calls.
   </p>
 </div>
 <div class="tpl-content-sub-paragraph-content">